bsiever/microbit-pxt-blehid/README.md

 The device using the service needs to "subscribe" to the service.
 This event hander will indicate that the status of the subscription has changed (either the other device has subscribed or unsubscribed).
 This is an indicator that the device is "listening" to your code.
 However, it isn't perfect.
 Some operating systems, like Android, subscribe to every service whether they use it or not.

+## Detecting if the absmouse service may be in use #absmouse-isEnabled

 ```sig
 absmouse.isEnabled()